sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 ## Using Madgraph to simulate the hard scatter process

+In the first part of the exercise, we will use the matrix element generator MadGraph5 _aMC@NLO, or in short MG5.
+MG5 can perform automatic matrix element predictions for many processes at leading and next-to-leading order accuracy in QCD.
+Because of its ease of use for processes both in and beyond the standard model, it is one of the most widely used software tools to model the hard interaction.

-In this short exercise we will use the interactive prompt of Madgraph to generate proton proton collision events that produce W bosons.
+We will first use the interactive prompt of MG5 to generate proton proton collision events that produce W bosons.
+First, log in to a new session on the LPC cluster (`ssh -Y USER@@cmslpc-sl7.fnal.gov`).
+Make sure you have completed the setup steps!
-Start the interactive prompt of Madgraph:
+Then, start the interactive prompt of Madgraph:
 ~~~bash
 cd $CDGPATH/MG5_aMC_v2_6_5/
 ./bin/mg5_aMC